 Association method is a popular tool for dream interpretation because it leads intuitively to the meaning of the symbolism.
-Associations are your thoughts, feelings, emotions, and perceptions related to a symbol, subject, or idea raised by a dream.
-Association is one way (perhaps the most common way) for dreams to create symbolism.
+Associations are your thoughts, feelings, emotions, memories, and perceptions related to a symbol, subject, or idea raised by a dream.

 - Football is associated with team competition and brain damage.